ahurta92/EET110-Signals/README.md

 ## Problem 1

 As a first step we need to create a function that generates a time range for our signals.
-Write a function that generates a squence of time values from an intial time $t_0$ to a final time $t_f$ using $N$ points.
+Write a function that generates a sequence of time values from an initial time $t_0$ to a final time $t_f$ using $N$ points.

 ```cpp